SeeedDocument/Seeed-WiKi/docs/CAN-BUS_Shield_V1.2.md

 	    cfg2 = MCP_16MHz_xxxkBPS_CFG2;
 	    cfg3 = MCP_16MHz_xxxkBPS_CFG3;
 	    break;

 Then you can use the baud rate you need.
-And please give me a pull request at github when you use a new rate, so I can add it to the library to help the other guys.
+And please give me a pull request at github when you use a new rate, so I can add it to the library to help other guys.

 ## Projects